-These trails offer a wide variety of experiences, from a relaxing stroll, to an aerobic workout, restful solitude, or fun with family and friends, this park offers something for everyone.
+These trails offer a wide variety of experiences, from a relaxing stroll, to an aerobic workout; restful solitude, or fun with family and friends.
 Hikers will find some trails along steep slopes, while benches at scenic overlooks offer a chance to rest and enjoy scenic river views.
 All trails wind through a mixed-growth forest with wildflowers, birds, and other wildlife, including rabbits, squirrels, coyotes, foxes, porcupines, deer, and moose.

-The River Run Trail (0.8 miles) travels along, and climbs up and down the banks of, the Salmon Falls River, which provided transportation for the earliest settlers for their timber harvest.
-The river was named for the salmon that abounded at the falls during migration as the river connected the interior to the ocean and it also powered the first sawmill built in America.
+The River Run Trail (0.8 miles) travels along, and climbs up and down the banks of, the Salmon Falls River.
+The river provided transportation for the earliest settlers for their timber harvest, and was named for the salmon that abounded at the falls during migration as the river connected the interior to the ocean.
+This river also powered the first sawmill built in America.

-There are several smaller trails that run along the Bridle Path Trail and River Run Trail offering a hiker several options when visiting the park.
+There are several smaller trails that run along the Bridle Path Trail and River Run Trail offering hikers several options when visiting the park.
 Some of these trails, such as Shady Stroll, have some very steep sections.

 After a hardy hike, visitors can enjoy a picnic at one of the park's many picnic tables with charcoal grills.
 Groups of 10 or more should make reservations at least 30 days in advance, especially those planning weddings at the park.